-New California fire scorches wine country near San Francisco
+New wildfires scorch wine country near San Francisco

 The new fires erupted Sunday in the famed Napa-Sonoma wine region and in far Northern California’s Shasta County, forcing hasty evacuations of neighborhoods.

-In wine country, flames engulfed the distinctive Chateau Boswell Winery north of St. Helena, The Black Rock Inn in the small community of St. Helena and multiple homes in the city of Santa Rosa, the San Francisco Chronicle reported.
+Flames engulfed the distinctive Chateau Boswell Winery north of St. Helena, The Black Rock Inn in the small community of St. Helena and multiple homes in the city of Santa Rosa, the San Francisco Chronicle reported.
 Residents of a senior home were among those evacuated.

 The Adventist Health St. Helena hospital suspended care and transferred all patients elsewhere, according to a statement on its website.